Yashdixit29/intellidraw-suite/README.md

 <portfolio_prompt>

-Take this image as an example, Create a modern, premium, responsive personal portfolio website for **Yash Dixit**, an MCA (Integrated) student and aspiring AI & Full-Stack Developer specializing in **RAG pipelines, Generative AI, Prompt Engineering, AI chatbot development, and modern web development**.
+Take this image as an example, Create a modern, premium, responsive personal portfolio website for Yash Dixit, an MCA (Integrated) student and aspiring AI & Full-Stack Developer specializing in **RAG pipelines, Generative AI, Prompt Engineering, AI chatbot development, and modern web development**.

 The website should present Yash as a technically capable developer who combines full-stack engineering with AI-powered solutions.
 The overall design should feel professional, modern, minimal, technology-focused, and suitable for internship and entry-level opportunities.